- Reference Number: HEY-938/2017

 How is pulmonary hypertension diagnosed?

 There are seven designated specialist centres in the United Kingdom that diagnose and treat pulmonary hypertension.
-Hull and East Yorkshire Hospitals NHS Trust is a shared care centre, that works in collaboration with The Freeman Hospital in Newcastle.
+Hull University Teaching Hospitals NHS Trust is a shared care centre, that works in collaboration with The Freeman Hospital in Newcastle.
 Information is shared between Hull and Newcastle during the investigation process.

 To aid your diagnosis, you may be asked to undergo one or a number of the following tests: